Musk plans to relaunch Twitter premium service, again - NewsBreak

 In the meeting, Reynders said he “underlined that we expect Twitter to deliver on their voluntary commitments and comply with EU rules,” including the Digital Services Act and the bloc's strict privacy regulations known as General Data Protection Regulation, or GDPR.

-Vera Jourova, the European Commission's vice president for values and transparency, tweeted Thursday evening that she was concerned about news reports that a “vast amount" of Twitter's European staff were fired.
+Another EU commissioner, Vera Jourova, tweeted Thursday evening that she was concerned about news reports that a “vast amount" of Twitter's European staff were fired.

 “If you want to effectively detect and take action against #disinformation & propaganda, this requires resources," Jourova said.
 “Especially in the context of Russian disinformation warfare.”